Pregnancy-Associated Breast Changes after Nipple-Sparing Mastectomy.

 abstract

 BACKGROUND: Women of reproductive age are chronically underrepresented in breast cancer studies.
-Recent studies suggest that almost 40% of patients diagnosed with breast cancer, who are of reproductive age, want to have children after completing treatment.
-In this study, we evaluate patients of reproductive age who have undergone nipple sparing mastectomy (NSM) and implant-based reconstruction.
-We compare those who have become pregnant and those who have not, with respect to clinical and radiologic changes that are reported on follow-up.
-METHODS: Any patient 45 years of age or younger at the time of NSM was defined to be of reproductive age and selected for evaluation and followed prospectively.
-The presence or absence of breast exam changes in the setting of pregnancy after NSM were recorded.
-RESULTS: 35 patients became pregnant after NSM and 159 patients did not become pregnant after NSM.
-Of those who became pregnant, nearly half reported some clinical change just prior to, or immediately after delivery.
-These included color change and discharge at the residual nipple areolar complex, and palpable nodularity elsewhere.
+Recent studies suggest that almost 40% of patients diagnosed with breast cancer who are of reproductive age want to have children after completing treatment.
+In this study, the authors evaluated patients of reproductive age who had undergone nipple-sparing mastectomy (NSM) and implant-based reconstruction.
+The authors compared those who became pregnant with those who did not with respect to clinical and radiologic changes that are reported at follow-up.
+METHODS: Any patient 45 years of age or younger at the time of NSM was determined to be of reproductive age, selected for evaluation, and followed prospectively.
+The presence or absence of breast examination changes in the setting of pregnancy after NSM was recorded.
+RESULTS: A total of 36 patients became pregnant after NSM, and 158 patients did not become pregnant after NSM.
+Of those who became pregnant, nearly half reported some clinical change just before or immediately after delivery.
+These changes included color change and discharge at the residual nipple-areola complex and palpable nodularity elsewhere.
 For those with palpable changes, an ultrasound was performed and hypoechoic lesions with variable vascularity were identified.
 For those who went on to excision, lactational hyperplasia was the most common diagnosis.
-CONCLUSIONS: Ultrasound is an appropriate first line investigation of changes which can include hyperplasia of remaining ductal and glandular tissue.
-Patients who became pregnant after NSM commonly had clinical breast exam changes, however the majority of these changes are found to be benign on further evaluation.
+CONCLUSIONS: Ultrasound is an appropriate first-line investigation of breast changes, which can include hyperplasia of remaining ductal and glandular tissue.
+Patients who became pregnant after NSM commonly had clinical breast examination changes, but the majority of these changes were found to be benign on further evaluation.
+CLINICAL QUESTION/LEVEL OF EVIDENCE: Risk, II.